Ukraine is now a massively indebted

 of Crimea within the Soviet system that presented an injustice, according to Russian President, Vladimir Putin.

-decision as unconstitutional and sought to reverse what was originally an internal matter within the Soviet Union.
-Crimea
+as unconstitutional and sought to reverse what was originally an internal matter within the Soviet Union.
+Crimea was to be

-identify with Russia and believe Ukraine, Russia and Belarus have common ancestors under Orthodox Christianity.
-They are not
+and believe Ukraine, Russia and Belarus have common ancestors under Orthodox Christianity.
+They are not separatists but the

 Russians again feel they are being challenged no less than in the days of Operation Barbarossa.
 They

 will hold Eastern Ukraine which is populated by Russian speakers with a Russian identity.
 They do not forget the role of Ukrainian

 fascists/ultra-nationalists in the liquidation of Ukraine’s civilian Polish community and other minorities.
 Russians